 If you are an employee, self-employed, OFW, voluntary member, household worker or kasambahay, and an active member of SSS, you are entitled to the following list of SSS benefits.

-List of SSS Benefits in the Philippines:
+List of SSS Benefits in the Philippines in 2021:

 - Sickness Benefit

 - Disability Benefit

 - Retirement Benefit

 1. Sickness Benefit

 SSS sickness benefit is a daily cash allowance paid for the number of days an SSS member is unable to work due to sickness or injury provided the said member has been sick for 4 days or more and has a medical certificate signed by a doctor.